swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 Very briefly, version control is a way to keep a backup of changing files, to store a history of those changes, and most importantly to allow many people in a collaboration to make changes to the same files concurrently.
-There are a lot of verson control systems.
+There are a lot of version control systems.
 Wikipedia provides both a nice vocabulary list and a fairly complete table of some popular version control systems and their equivalent commands.

 Today, we'll be using git.
-Git is an example of a distributed version control system, distinct from centralized verson control systems.
+Git is an example of a distributed version control system, distinct from centralized versing control systems.
 I'll make the distinction clear later, but for now, the table below will suffice.